amirrs82/DSD_Compensatory/Code/Readme.md

-ParkingSystem.v is the main file//
+#ParkingSystem.v is the main file/
-TB.v is the testbench for the code
+#TB.v is the testbench for the code